 DuPont's strategy is to build and leverage leading positions in three highly attractive strategic focus areas which includes Agriculture & Nutrition, BIO-Based Industrials, and Advance Materials where the company has robust opportunities and strong, well established competitive advantages.

-As part of its portfolio reorganization, in 2014 DuPont announced plans to spin off its Performance Chemicals unit in 2015 as the Chemours Company.
-(The proposed spin-off faces possible delays related to obtaining the required regulatory approvals or clearances).
+As part of its portfolio reorganization, in 2015 DuPont spun off its Performance Chemicals unit as the Chemours Company.

 In 2014 DuPont Protection Technologies announced the new DuPont Kevlar brand platform, Dare Bigger, and a sponsorship of ESPN X Games through 2015.